 I returned to the United States, and I graduated from the University of Wisconsin at Kenosha with a Bachelor of Arts, majoring in terra-cotta sculpture of the human figure and ceramics.
 This tactile experience carried over to painting.
 Next, my keen interest in psychology and art led to an MA in Art Therapy from Goddard College in Vermont.
 My art therapy studies helped me to gain freedom of expression in my painting.
 I have also taken courses at the California College of Arts and Crafts where I studied working with acrylics and the application of various mediums.
 I have also studied with Alain Gavin, who has taught at the Art Institute of Chicago.
 He introduced me to the art of glazing in acrylics and a new way of creating different color structures.

 As luck would have it, I came upon the work of Josh Goldberg in Tucson, Arizona, where I live during the winter months.
-Josh is a renowned abstract painter and teacher with whom I have studied for ten years.
+Josh is a renowned abstract painter with whom I studied for ten years.
 Josh’s theories on painting were new to me.
 They have opened up a myriad of possibilities for me and are reflected in all of my paintings, particularly as they have encouraged me to innovate and experiment with new forms of minimal abstract expression.